 Knee Pain Is a Consequence

 As I’m sure most are aware, the knee’s primary role is to hinge backwards and forwards.
 However this simplistic view often does it a disservice.
-We often forget it’s literal connection to the ankle and hip and how heavily it’s governed by them.
+We often forget it’s literal connection to the ankle and hip.
 It’s stuck in the middle.
 A joint of consequence if you will.The knee is a joint of consequenceClick To Tweet

 The knee isn’t a glorified door hinge floating around on its own, it’s just one aspect of your leg.
 This same leg functions as part of your lower body, which functions as part of your entire body.
 It all works together.
 This tendency to miss the bigger picture can make it hard to have the right perspective when there’s pain involved.

 As a Physio it seems that most feel their knee pain just “happens”.
 So do accidents of course, but for the majority of us our knees are fine, until they aren’t.

 Solving your knee pain is hard to do without context.

 A great way to think of knee pain is its onset is likely the last straw rather than the beginning of something new.